d-iii-s/msim/doc/tutorial.rst

 MSIM is mainly designed to help in running and debugging small kernels.
 We have prepared several small excercises to prepare you for these activities.
-The tutorial is split based on the CPU architecture of your choosing.

 .. toctree::
     :maxdepth: 1